ACrazyTown/easyHackUSB/README.md

 ## Development status
 **easyHackUSB** is **60%** done.

-**Current task:** Step 2. - Preparing the USB - Downloading OpenCore
+**Current task:** Step 2. - Preparing the USB - Downloading the bootloader

 ## How it works
 The script is pretty simple.